-If an employee feels that he or she has a grievance concerning his or her working conditions or some action taken against him/her, he or she should contact his or her supervisor within fifteen (15) working days to discuss the matter informally.
+Effective May 25, 2025, if an employee feels that he or she has a grievance concerning his or her working conditions or some action taken against him/her, he or she should contact his or her supervisor within twenty (20) working days to discuss the matter informally.
 The supervisor will verbally respond to that employee within five (5) business days.

-Note: Grievances involving discipline, up to and including discharge and grievances filed by the Union, shall be initially heard at Step 3 of the grievance procedure, i.e. department manager level.
+Note: Grievances involving discipline, up to and including discharge and grievances filed by the Union, shall be initially heard at Step 3 of the grievance procedure, i.e., department manager level.